kristopolous/tumblr-scraper/README.md

 ## profile-create

-profile-create requires redis and note-collapse to be run over a blog.
-It will open the digests created by note-collapse and then create a reverse-mapping of them in redis.
+profile-create requires redis and `note-collapse` to be run over a scraped blog.
+It will open the note json digests created by `note-collapse` and then create a user-based reverse-mapping of the posts in redis.

 Say you have a post X with 20 reblogs R and 50 likes L.  A binary key representing each user who reblogged or liked the post will be created in redis which points back to a binary representation of X - each user becomes a redis set.